 Let’s talk about the elephant in the room: How your bedroom habits can make or break intimacy, sleep, and connection.
+Here are the top 5 things to leave out of the bedroom.

 Tech, Tangles, and Emotional Baggage

 Let’s start with the obvious one: electronics.
 If your phone, laptop, or tablet has a permanent spot on your nightstand, you’re in good (and not-so-good) company.
 A whopping 95% of people admit to scrolling within an hour of bedtime, and surprisingly, 63% say it sabotages their sleep.
 Think about it: your body is begging to power down, while your brain is still catching dopamine hits from blue light, breaking news, and TikTok drama.
 Not exactly the recipe for intimacy.
-Even worse, constantly checking emails or DMs in bed sends an unspoken message: “I’d rather be with my notifications than with you.”
-That stings.
-A partner left in the glow of your phone screen may start to feel like second place to memes and inbox zero.
-The fix is simple and powerful: plug your phone in across the hall.
-Not only will you sleep deeper, but you’ll also reclaim the sacred vibe of your bedroom, for sleep, cuddles, and, well, the things bedrooms were built for.
+Even worse, constantly checking emails or DMs in bed sends an unspoken message: “I’d rather be with my phone and notifications than with you.”

 Then there’s clutter, the silent romance killer.
-If your floor looks like a clothing store exploded and your dresser could double as a junkyard, you’re not just tripping over shoes, you’re tripping over tension.
+If your floor looks like a clothing store exploded and your dresser could double as a junkyard, you’re not just tripping over shoes, you’re tripping over your relationship.
 Research shows messy bedrooms are linked to poor sleep quality and higher cortisol (a stress hormone that definitely doesn’t help your love life).
-Walking into a room that looks like a tornado hit your laundry basket doesn’t exactly whisper seduction, it screams laundry day panic.
-Imagine your partner pushing aside a pile of sweaters just to sit down; that’s not intimacy, that’s obstacle course training.
-Declutter, fold, and invest in some decent storage bins.
-Interior designer Jane Johnson nails it: “Your bedroom should feel like a retreat, not a storage unit.”
-Translation: clear space, clear head, clear runway for connection.
+Walking into a room that looks like a tornado hit your laundry basket doesn’t exactly whisper seduction, it screams lazy, I don’t care about you and laundry day panic.

 Now, let’s talk about work stuff.
 Briefcases, spreadsheets, and “just one more Zoom call” do not belong where you sleep.
 Mixing business with bedtime is like mixing oil and water, it never truly blends, and both sides suffer.
 Experts agree: when your laptop lives on your nightstand, it blurs the line between rest and responsibility.
 Instead of sinking into softness, your brain is bracing for deadlines.
 Worse, it can make your partner feel like they’re in constant competition with your job, which is a contest no one wants to play.
 If you must work in the bedroom, give it boundaries: a designated corner, a desk that faces away from the bed, and a hard “work ends here” cutoff time.
 Because nothing says “romantic buzzkill” like rolling over onto a pile of invoices or waking up to the glow of unread Slack messages.